stacks-network/stacks-core/sip/sip-002-smart-contract-language.md

 We chose to use data maps as opposed to other data structures for two
 reasons:

-1. The simplicity of data maps allows for both a simple implementation within the VM, and easier reasoning about transactions.
-By inspecting a given transaction definition, it is clear which maps will be modified and even within those maps, which keys are affected by a given transaction.
+1. The simplicity of data maps allows for both a simple implementation within the VM, and easier reasoning about functions.
+By inspecting a given function definition, it is clear which maps will be modified and even within those maps, which keys are affected by a given invocation.
 2. The interface of data maps ensures that the return types of map operations are _fixed length_, which is a requirement for static analysis of smart contracts' runtime, costs, and other properties.

-A smart contract defines the data schema of a data map with the `defmap` call.
-The `defmap` function may only be called in the top-level of the smart-contract (similar to `define`).
+A smart contract defines the data schema of a data map with the `define-map` call.
+The `define-map` function may only be called in the top-level of the smart-contract (similar to `define`).
 This function accepts a name for the map, and a definition of the structure of the key and value types.
 Each of these is a list of `(name, type)`